christivn/mebase/README.md

 ## 🚀 How It Works

-memoryFiles follows a structured process to ensure high-quality search and retrieval:
+Mebase follows a structured process to ensure high-quality search and retrieval:

 1. **Upload:** Accepts files and extracts text.
 2. **Chunking:** Splits text into overlapping segments for better context.